marcrocny/marcrocny.common/notes/oneof-reflections.md

 So what error "levels" are there?
 This is a probably-incomplete list, from bare metal upward:

 - **System errors** that we can do nothing about: memory corruption, illegal stack frame access, out-of-bounds memory access.
 These likely win your process a one-way ticket to SIGKILL.
 Or maybe someone just tripped over a power cord.
-- **Environmental errors** that are out of our control: hard I/O, out-of-memory (which maybe belongs above).
+- **Environmental errors** that are out of our control: hard I/O, out-of-memory (which maybe belongs above), HTTP or DB connection timeouts.
 You may be able to log, it may or may not mean the end of your process, and might be open to retry.
 - **Code errors** (look in the mirror).
 These come in two flavors.
   - **Domain-level errors**: null-ref, arg-null, `ArgumentException`, overflows (numeric or stack).
 Some of these may even be intentionally composed and thrown by our code, but even then only as a guard against other poorly written code that didn't properly guard its own inputs. _And it's usually our own poorly written code._ You know you've done it.
 Bow your heads. _Mea culpa, mea culpa, mea maxima culpa._
   - **Infrastructure errors**: API call errors (`400` mainly; `404` is _not_ an error), database errors.
 These are still our own fault, but because they involve references to other "living" systems there can often be a "historical bad data" (feels like someone else's fault) aspect to them.
 The path to fixing may be somewhat harder to navigate and have unique catch-22s.
 These are in a sense true "_application_ errors," as opposed to
 - **User input errors**: invalid or otherwise corrupt input.
 It's our job to catch the bad ones (user's fault) and return a useful message _before_ they cause errors (our fault).
 - **Non-error "errors"**: e.g., authn, authz, not-found (`404`).
 These are only errors in the sense that some user expectation was dashed.
 From the engineering perspective these outcomes are (or should be) fully expected and accounted for.